 Organic sales on Amazon happen when a customer discovers and purchases your product without you sponsoring that product for better placement on Amazon’s search results.
 To optimize your organic sales, you want to focus on Amazon Search Engine Optimization (SEO).

-Paid search sales, or Amazon PPC, is when a customer discovers your product through an advertisement in their search results.
+Paid search sales, also known as Amazon PPC, occur when a customer finds your product through an advertisement in their search results.

 Sponsoring your products with Amazon Ads is the fastest way to get your product to the top of Amazon’s Search Results Page (SERP) to generate more traffic.
 PPC campaigns are complicated so you might want to read more.